 You can usually choose from levels of cover, depending on how much you have to protect.
 Take some time thinking about how much it would cost to replace everything in your home, including furniture, carpets and wall coverings, and find out from your landlord what’s already covered through their policy.

 If you’re renting in any kind of capacity, you probably think of yourself as a tenant.
 So why is renters content insurance different to the cover provided by a regular contents insurance policy?
 If you live in a house or flat-share, you might not want to cover the contents of the whole property, and simply want to cover your own possessions.

 Tenants insurance is designed to protect items you own against damage or theft by someone you don’t live with.
 The cover usually insures your possessions whether they’re in your bedroom or in communal spaces, like the kitchen and lounge.

 Tenants insurance also often includes:

-Admiral Tenants Insurance comes in three levels.
+Admiral Tenants and Renters Insurance comes in three levels.
 When getting a quote, you’ll be asked who lives at the property; you should answer ‘Yourself in a shared property’.

 Students at university have a couple of options.
 You can either take out tenants insurance, or you may be covered under your parents’ cover, for example, if they have Admiral Platinum Home Insurance.